Shubh0010/my-football-app/README.md

 - To get the value we need to bind the value to state variable
 - Since the value is bind to the state varibale, so it won't type anything, then we need to use onChange method
   - onChange={e => setsearchText(e.target.value)}

+# react-router-dom npm

+- create routing configuration in app.js
+- useRouteError: a hook given by react-router-dom
+  - gives more details about error